Value (Free Version)

-One of the most helpful features of Barchart is the inclusion of ratings-based trading signals for stocks and ETFs.
-The platform runs several short-term, medium-term, and long-term technical indicators, and highlights stocks and ETFs that have tripped these indicators in either the buy or sell direction.
-In addition, Barchart makes it easy to identify stocks and ETFs that are given a 100% buy or sell rating by the platform’s algorithm.
+One of the most helpful research tools that Barchart offers is Barchart Opinion.
+Barchart Opinion monitors several short-term, medium-term, and long-term technical indicators, and highlights stocks and ETFs that have tripped these indicators in either the buy or sell direction.
+Based on these indicators, the platform issues ratings-based trading signals for hundreds of stocks and ETFs every day.
+Barchart also makes it easy to identify top stock picks that have been given a 100% buy or sell rating by the platform’s algorithm.

 Stock, Options, and ETF Screeners

 Barchart includes separate screeners for stocks, options, and ETFs.
-The stock screener is not as comprehensive as FinViz or Trade Ideas, but for free Barchart users it does offer enough versatility to begin identifying potential trades.
-There is a holistic set of parameters to cater to both short-term and long-term investors, although it falls somewhat short on the availability of technical indicators compared to other stock screeners.
+The stock screener is not as comprehensive as the screeners in FinViz or Trade Ideas, but for free Barchart users it does offer enough versatility to begin identifying potential trades.
+There is a holistic set of fundamental and technical analysis parameters to cater to both short-term and long-term investors, although it falls somewhat short on available technical indicators compared to other stock screeners.
 The ETF screener is highly similar to the stock screener and features many of the same parameters.

-Moreover, making complex screens is time-consuming because of the cumbersome drop-down menu setup for adding filters.
-However, free accounts can save up to five screens and paid accounts can save an unlimited number of screens.
+Moreover, creating custom screeners can be time-consuming because of the cumbersome drop-down menu setup for adding filters.
+Free users can save up to five screens and Premier members can save an unlimited number of screens.

-The options screener, on the other hand, is quite capable.
-There are a decent number of filters related to the stocks underlying available options, although Barchart still can’t compare with a dedicated options screener service such as OptionsSamurai.
-Helpfully, there are also pre-defined screens for common options trading strategies.
+The Barchart options screener, on the other hand, is quite capable.
+There are a decent number of filters related to the stocks underlying available options, although Barchart still can’t compare with dedicated options screeners like OptionsSamurai or Optionsonar.
+There are also pre-defined screens for common options trading strategies like covered calls, straddles, butterflies, and iron condors.
 Keep in mind that while free Barchart users can access the options screener results and even create basic options screens, they cannot add advanced filters to create more complex screens.

-Barchart isn’t a dedicated news platform like Benzinga Pro, but for the sheer volume of news it captures it can certainly be used as one.
+Barchart isn’t a dedicated market news platform like Benzinga Pro, but for the sheer volume of news it captures it can certainly be used like one.
 The platform pulls in news from major news outlets as well as financial outlets, and organizes articles according to the market type or market sector they relate to.
+It’s very similar to Yahoo!
+Finance or other market news aggregators.
 Since there are so few stories that escape Barchart’s aggregation, it is a very effective way to keep on top of relevant financial news.